Search for Tutankhamun’s hidden chambers continues…

-Scientists have been conducting fresh investigations of two possible undiscovered chambers in Tutankhamun’s tomb.
+Scientists have resumed investigations of two possible undiscovered chambers in Tutankhamun’s tomb.

 Tutankhamun died mysteriously in 1323 BC when he was only 18 years old.
 Of all the King Tut facts, his sudden burial has always puzzled experts.
 But now new scientific evidence may have unearthed a HUGE secret about the Boy King’s final resting place.

-Archaeologists announced in 2015 they may have found evidence pointing to two hidden chambers bordering the young king’s tomb, after infrared thermography (which creates a special type of image showing heat), found differences in temperature on the northern wall.
-And now scientists have been busy investigating the theory.
+Archaeologists announced in 2015 that they may have found evidence pointing to two hidden chambers bordering the young king’s tomb, after infrared thermography (which creates a special type of image showing heat), found differences in temperature on the northern wall.

-A team of specialists sponsored by the National Geographic Society took 40 new radar scans of King Tut’s walls at five different heights, after the Valley of the Kings was closed to the public overnight.
+A team of specialists sponsored by the National Geographic Society took a number of radar scans of King Tut’s walls in both 2015 and 2016 but the results varied which led the tests to be deemed inconclusive.